-On September 28th, the Duisburg Firebrigade invited partners from the FlashFloodBreaker Project to take part in the joint flood response activities on the shores of the river Rhine.
+The Duisburg Firebrigade invited partners from the FlashFloodBreaker Project to take part in the joint flood response activities on the shores of the river Rhine.
 Together with members of the German armed forces and the Technisches Hilfswerk, Firebrigades from Germany, The Netherlands and France as well as representatives from local and international waterboards shared training schemes, tools and experiences when showcased in the field.

-Levee inspection
+levee inspection

 Tools